-04 Sep How to Survive the Ban on Third-Party Ownership Tpo
+04 Sep Samuel Okoronkwo’s Advice on how to Survive the Ban on Third-Party Ownership (Tpo)

 The recent comprehensive worldwide ban of TPO by FIFA poses a threat to football players, clubs and leagues across South America and Europe where the practice has hitherto been a way of life and sure means of survival.
 They must now learn to survive within the new regulation.

 Well-heeled clubs prospered by developing their own talent.
 Surplus talent is traded in the transfer market for profit because clubs own the economic rights in the talent they have developed.
 However not all clubs have resources to maintain the talent production line or are blessed with a constant supply of youthful raw talent to develop.
 Enter the third party investor who may be an individual, firm, bank or fund and the only party able to finance the acquisition and development of often unknown youthful talent.
 In some cases that talent may never get the opportunity to blossom.